rwieruch/blog_robinwieruch_content/react-firebase-link-social-logins.md

 ...
 {{< /highlight >}}

-Next, differentiate between active sign-in methods and the remaining sign-n methods not in the listed of fetched sign-in methods.
+Next, differentiate between active sign-in methods and the remaining sign-in methods not in the list of fetched sign-in methods.
 You can show an error message with a conditional rendering as well:

 {{< highlight javascript "hl_lines=5 12 13 14 18 19 20 21 22 23 24 25 26 31" >}}
 class LoginManagementBase extends Component {